Reiyūkai

 Reiyūkai (霊友会, Spiritual-Friendship-Association), or Reiyūkai Shakaden, is a Japanese Buddhist new religious movement founded in 1919 by Kakutarō Kubo (1892-1944) and Kimi Kotani (1901-1971).
 It is a lay organization (there are no priests) inspired by Nichiren Buddhism, but not affiliated to any particular sect.

-Reiyūkai considers itself the grandfather of lay-based new religions devoted to the Lotus Sutra and ancestor veneration.Reiyūkai membership currently stands at 5.14 million members, with the majority living in Japan.
+Reiyūkai considers itself the grandfather of lay-based new religions devoted to the Lotus Sutra and ancestor veneration.
+Reiyūkai membership currently stands at 5.14 million members, with the majority living in Japan.

 History

-In 1920s, during the crisis after the 1923 Great Kantō earthquake and the following economic depression, Kakutaro Kubo begins formulating his philosophy for what is now Reiyūkai.
+In the 1920s, during the crisis after the 1923 Great Kantō earthquake and the following economic depression, Kakutaro Kubo began formulating his philosophy for what is now Reiyūkai.
 He compiled and published The Blue Sutra (a collection of texts from the Threefold Lotus Sutra), used by members for recitation practice.

-In 1930, Reiyūkai was formally inaugurated, Kakutaro Kubo became Chairman of the Board of Directors and Kimi Kotani becomes President.
-In 1937, headquarters were established the Iikura area, Tokyo.
+In 1930, Reiyūkai was formally inaugurated, Kakutaro Kubo became Chairman of the Board of Directors and Kimi Kotani became President.
+In 1937, headquarters were established in the Iikura area of Tokyo.
 In 1954, the Reiyūkai Youth Group was inaugurated.

 In 1971 Kimi Kotani died and Tsugunari Kubo became president.
-The next year, a Reiyūkai Centre was established in the United States.
-It was followed by centers in Brazil and Canada (1975); the Philippines (1976); Mexico, Italy, and Taiwan (1977); United Kingdom (1978, closed as of March 1998); Peru, Thailand, and France (1979); India, Nepal, and Paraguay (1983); Spain (1984); Korea (1988); Bolivia (1996) and Sri Lanka (1999).
+The next year, a Reiyūkai Center was established in the United States.
+It was followed by centers in Brazil and Canada (1975); the Philippines (1976); Mexico, Italy, and Taiwan (1977); the United Kingdom (1978, closed as of March 1998); Peru, Thailand, and France (1979); India, Nepal, and Paraguay (1983); Spain (1984); Korea (1988); Bolivia (1996) and Sri Lanka (1999).
 In 1980, the Reiyūkai’s Inner Self Development campaign began.